Krista Tippett: Awards

 Host Krista Tippett and producers Kate Moos, Mitch Hanley, Colleen Scheck, and Trent Gilliss accept their Peabody Award for "The Ecstatic Faith of Rumi" at the 67th Annual Peabody Awards in 2008.

 In July 2014, Tippett was awarded the 2013 National Humanities Medal at the White House for "thoughtfully delving into the mysteries of human existence."
-She received a George Foster Peabody Award in 2008, for "The Ecstatic Faith of Rumi,"and three Webby awards for excellence in electronic media.
-Her book, Einstein's God (2010), was a New York Times bestseller.
+She received a George Foster Peabody Award in 2008 for "The Ecstatic Faith of Rumi" and three Webby Awards for excellence in electronic media.

 Personal life

 Tippett grew up in Shawnee, Oklahoma.
 She has two children and is divorced.